jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Demo-1-Federate-JFrog-Platform-Deployment/README.md

 5. Once you applied start topology for both JDP, you can review the configuration on the UI
 ![Access Federation](./assets/lab0_access_federation.png)

 # Congratulations !
-You have completed Lab 0
+You have completed Demo 1